Int J Med Sci 2021; 18(11):2262-2268. doi:10.7150/ijms.53945

 Although we could not measure StO2 in some fetuses because of unfavorable cervical maturation, we successfully measured StO2 in all neonates at 1, 3, and 5 minutes after birth, indicating StO2 is a stable and reliable way to assess neonatal oxygenation soon after delivery.
 This study demonstrated that newborns who were clinically diagnosed with subsequent neonatal respiratory disorders had significantly lower neonatal StO2 values at 3 and 5 minutes after birth compared with those newborns without respiratory disorders (Figure 3).
 Moreover, the StO2 values before and after cesarean delivery did not increase chronologically in neonates with respiratory disorders (Figure 3).
 Additionally, there were no significant differences in fetal StO2 values before the elective cesarean sections between neonates with or without subsequently diagnosed neonatal respiratory disorders.

 The 2015 AHA/AAP/ILCOR guidelines recommend the use of conventional pulse oximetry during resuscitation; however, pulse oximetry takes several minutes to obtain a reliable signal, especially immediately after birth [7-10].
 Therefore, this method is not considered diagnostically useful because it remains unclear whether neonatal oxygenation levels during the first several minutes after birth as measured by pulse oximetry are reliable.
 Watanabe et al. demonstrated that reliable StO2 levels measured by tissue oximetry (KN-15) could be obtained earlier than SpO2 levels measured by conventional pulse oximetry.
 We recently reported the ability to measure neonatal StO2 at 5 minutes after vaginal delivery , but in the present study, we successfully measured neonatal StO2 in all cases at 1, 3, and 5 minutes after cesarean birth.
 In the previous studies using tissue oximetry (KN-15), the mean or median value of StO2 at 5 minutes after vaginal delivery was approximately 55% [16,17], which was similar to the median value of 54.0% at 5 minutes after cesarean delivery in the current study's NR group.
 Meanwhile, the reference ranges for neonatal SpO2 in cesarean births were lower than those in vaginal births [9,19,20].
 The reference value for SpO2 at 5 minutes after cesarean birth was reportedly 85% (60%-94%) .
 Similar devices using NIRS have also been used for measuring neonatal oxygenation immediately after birth; however, not all the values obtained by such devices have been reliable [21-23].
-Median values for the cerebral tissue oxygen saturation index (NIRO-200NX, Hamamatsu Photonics K.K., Hamamatsu, Japan) and for the regional cerebral tissue oxygen saturation (INVOS 5100, Somanetics Corp, Troy, MI) were 65.6% and 66.8%, respectively.
+Median values for the cerebral tissue oxygen saturation index (NIRO-200NX, Hamamatsu Photonics K.K., Hamamatsu, Japan) and for the regional cerebral tissue oxygen saturation (INVOS 5100, Somanetics Corp, Troy, MI, USA) were 65.6% and 66.8%, respectively.
 These values were higher than the StO2 values [22,23].

 In this study, the neonatal StO2 values measured at 3 and 5 minutes after birth were significantly lower in neonates clinically diagnosed with subsequent neonatal respiratory disorders than in those without respiratory disorders.
 As mentioned, elective cesarean delivery at term is a risk factor for developing neonatal respiratory disorders such as TTN and respiratory distress syndrome as compared with vaginal delivery at term [1,2].
 However, TTN has had no established criteria for diagnosis and continues to be diagnosed multilaterally according to clinical findings such as tachypnea and respiratory distress and imaging findings such as chest radiograph and ultrasonography [4,5,24,25].
 In a previous study, there were no significant differences in neonatal SpO2 values at 10 minutes after birth between neonates with TTN and those in a control group .
 The present findings suggest that the cutoff values of 43% (3 minutes), and/or 45% (5 minutes) might be useful in identifying newborns at high risk for developing subsequent neonatal respiratory disorders after cesarean delivery (Figure 4).
 A large multicenter study is necessary to reconfirm the cutoff values.
 The present findings suggest that the assessment of StO2 within 5 minutes after birth might provide guidance to help improve neonatal resuscitation, especially after an elective cesarean section.
 We have no clear explanation as to why fetal StO2 values in the RD group were higher than those in the NR group.